-Back to Conten 1 1 Back to Contents Page Make-up Skills NPA 5 National Progression Award S5 & S6 PUPILSThis course will provide candidates with skills in the key aspects of makeup with a focus on specific make-up styles. • Bridal and Evening Make-up• Contemporar y Make-up• Day make-up and Basic Corrective Make-up Applicants should have an artistic flair and an interest in make-up artistry within a film, TV and Theatre context / fashion make-up career pathways.
-A completed personal statement highlighting suitability for the course must be submitted as part of the application process and applicants may also be required to submit a task in support of their application.
-Possible access to HND Make-up Artistry Tuesday and Thursday afternoons 1 Year Granton Campus A kit cost of £35.00 per pupils will be required to be met by school.
-NPA acting & performance 6 National Progression Award + 3 additional SQA units S5 Pupils This is an introduction to the skills required for acting and performance and an opportunity to build knowledge about the arts sector in Scotland and beyond as well as the potential job opportunities associated with acting and performance.
+back to Contents rage back to Contents Page NPA Acting & performance 6 National Progression Award + 3 additional SQA units at level 6 S5 Pupils This is an introduction to the skills required for acting and performance and an opportunity to build knowledge about the arts sector in Scotland and beyond as well as the potential job opportunities associated with acting and performance.
 This culminates in a performance opportunity to an audience.
 Pupils gain an NPA at level 6 and three further SQA credits at this level Units: Drama: Theatre skills in Performance Professional Theatre in Context Drama skills in a Scottish Context Performing Arts industry an introduction Professional Practice Ideally, pupils will be studying towards Higher English and will have achieved a pass (grade C or above) in National 5 English.
 A completed personal statement highlighting suitability for the course must be submitted as part of the application process.
 Progression on to NPA Professional theatre preparation (SCP) in S6 Full time college courses Tuesday and Thursday afternoons 1 Year Granton Campus You may be required to participate in performances or events outwith normal school timetable or off campus.